thlorenz/hotplates/README.md

 However the namespacing schema for them is exactly the same.

-Assuming the partial root was 'templates/partials', a partial found in 'templates/partials/book/page' will be accessible in other templates and partials under the name `book.page`.
+Assuming the partial root was 'templates/partials', a partial found at 'templates/partials/book/page.hbs' will be accessible in other templates and partials under the name `book.page`.

 ## Burning templates